obayemiisreal4-dataanalytics/Uber-Sales-Analytics/README.md

 5. What can be observed
 ![]()

-It can be observed that
+It can be observed that Avg CTAT is roughly stable from Avg VTAT 2.5 to 7.5 and began to rise steadily from 8.0 to 15.0 It can also be observed that Avg CTAT drops and stay neutral when Avg VTAT is 15.0